 The Foodie's Silk Road

 Feel free to pre-game your Far Eastern platters in style at 61c Cafe.
-Named after the 61c bus route, this cafe features an extensive tea list, homemade treats, and the freshest of smoothies.
+Named after the 61c bus route, this cafe features an extensive tea list, homemade treats, and fresh smoothies.

 Numerous other restaurants line the streets, from Pamela's where folks line up for breakfast to Aladdin's for an extensive menu of tasty Lebanese food.
-Also try the Mediterranean Grill on Forbes or Taza 21 and Sababa, both on Murray Ave.
+Also try the Mediterranean Grill on Forbes or Taza 21 on Murray Ave.

 Don't forget the newer Smallman St. Deli (same owners as the Strip location).
 Why not stop at Allegro Hearth to find out why residents love this place or any of the small specialty stores where they get everything from produce to Greek tapenade.